Dolutegravir and Lamivudine

 - If you are able to get pregnant, a pregnancy test will be done to show that you are NOT pregnant before starting dolutegravir and lamivudine.
 Talk with your doctor.

-- This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking dolutegravir and lamivudine, call your doctor right away.
+- This medicine may cause harm to an unborn baby.
+Women must use birth control while taking dolutegravir and lamivudine.
+If you get pregnant, call your doctor right away.

 How is this medicine (Dolutegravir and Lamivudine) best taken?